 The next biggest cause of yellow nails is the tar and nicotine from cigarettes.
 If you are a smoker, the best way to stop the yellowing of your nails is to stop smoking!
-OK, we know quitting is difficult, but cigarettes make you smell bad, they cause wrinkles and worse... they yellow your nails.
-Isn't that enough to make you want to quit?
+OK, we know quitting is difficult, but we can't change the facts.

-Besides ditching the cigs and using a base coat, we have some other tricks up our sleeves to help your nails become stain-free!
+Besides ditching the cigs and using a base coat, keep these tricks up your sleeve: